• Skip to main content

 1. Add the dressing to the salad and toss gently.
 Top with feta cheese and serve immediately.

-Yes, Tomato Avocado Feta Salad with Corn is extremely versatile, and you can change it up by adding any of the following: cucumbers, chopped jalapeno peppers, bell peppers, cilantro, fresh basil, or black beans.
+• Add any of the following: cucumbers, chopped jalapeno peppers, bell peppers, cilantro, fresh basil, toasted pine nuts, or black beans.

-You could also mix this salad with cooked pasta and have a flavorful pasta salad.
+• You could also mix it with cooked cooled pasta and have a flavorful pasta salad.

 How to cook corn on the stove or grill?